 The Sonos Beam is unremarkable for movies.
 While it has a fairly neutral sound profile, it lacks low-bass.
 It also doesn't have height channels or Atmos content support.
 However, it has a wide soundstage thanks to its side-firing speakers, which can give you a more immersive movie experience.
 This soundbar can get loud, but it has some compression artifacts in the bass range if you push it to its max volume.

 The Sonos Beam is a high-end and customizable soundbar setup from 2018.
-It's more compact and convenient than the older Sonos Playbar.
-The main competitors of the Sonos Beam with a full system setup are the Playbar, the Bose Soundbar 500 full setup, and the Samsung HW-N950.
-When buying the bar by itself, it is often compared to the Sonos Play 5 speaker.
+It's more compact than the older Sonos Playbar, and it's one of the smallest soundbars we've tested.
+As a standalone, it can be comparable to the Sonos Play 5 speaker.
+The Sonos Beam also competes with full system setups like the Sonos Playbar, the Bose Soundbar 500 full setup, and the Samsung HW-N950.

 The back of the bar has one opening for the power cable and the inputs.
-If you wish to wall mount it you must buy special wall mounting brackets.
-The proprietary wall mounting holes are found at the underside.
+If you want to wall-mount it, you have to buy special wall-mounting brackets.
+The proprietary wall-mounting holes are found under the bar.

 Note: This soundbar was tested with the bar only, but we plan to test it with a full setup (sub and satellites) in the future.

 The Sonos Beam comes with bass and treble adjustments in its companion app.
 With the bass set to +1 and the treble set to -3, it has a good stereo frequency response.
 Although it still struggles to produce a thumpy low-bass, its sound profile is more neutral, making it suitable for a variety of audio content.